Calathea Musaica is known for its mosaic structure and pattern of the leaves, making it a really popular but still a rare and unique plant.

 If you really want to invest in your Calathea Musaica, you can get a humidifier and keep it next to the plant.
 The humidifier is the best and most effective way to preserve high humidity around your plants.

-Depending on where you live, the chances are that the air is too dry for Calathea Musaica.
+Depending on where you live, the chances are that the air is too dry for a proper Calathea Musaica care.
 The humidifier is a versatile product so having one in the house will be handy anyways.

 It is really easy to customize the settings of a humidifier to the area you live in.